jaserino/jaserino/README.md

-### Hi there 👋 I'm Jared, a front end focused developer who loves to build interactive web apps using React.
+### Hi there 👋 I'm Jared, a fullstack developer who loves to build interactive web apps using React.
 I'm also known to get my hands dirty with some leetcode.
 Looking to learn as much as I can wrap my head around.

 🔭 I’m currently working on - Solar -- A study/workspace application aimed to boost your workspace.